FordLabs/peoplemover/ui/README.md

 ```

 ## Set up Analytics
-We support matomo out of the box, need to update matomo-url-placeholder
+We support matomo out of the box.
+You will need to replace matomo-url-placeholder
-and matomo-site-id-placeholder with your instances url and site id in
+and matomo-site-id-placeholder in the `analytics-template.js` file, and copy its contents
-analytics.js file
+to the `analytics.js` file.

-Can also add google analytics, hotjar and more by adding the config scripts
+You can also add google analytics, hotjar and more by adding the config scripts
-in analytics.js file
+in the `analytics.js` file

 ## License